-Although issues like pregnancy and infertility have, thankfully, begun to receive the attention they deserve in the workplace, menopause—another important topic in women’s health—remains clouded by silence.
+Although issues like pregnancy and infertility have begun to receive the attention they deserve in the workplace, menopause—another important topic in women's health—still faces significant stigma.

 What is menopause?

-Experts define menopause as the end of a 12-month phase when a menstruating person hasn’t had their period.
-In a broader sense, it actually has three stages: perimenopause, menopause and post-menopause.
-Combined, they represent the end of a person’s reproductive years (more about how this contributes to stigma in just a moment).
-Typically, menopause occurs between the ages of 45 and 55.
+Experts define menopause as the end of a 12-month phase when a menstruating person hasn't had their period.
+In a broader sense, it actually has three stages: perimenopause, menopause, and post-menopause.
+Combined, they represent the end of a person's reproductive years.
+Typically, it occurs between the ages of 45 and 55.

-1 billion women are expected to spend on average $2,000/year on menopause in 2025 (prescriptions, doctor visits, treatments, creams)—Female Founders Fund
+1 billion women are expected to spend on average $2,000/year on menopause in 2025, including prescriptions, doctor visits, and treatments

 • Irregular periods